Learn By Doing

 developing self-esteem, self-control and positive attitudes towards others;

-developing language and communication skills to encourage the sharing of thoughts and feelings; and
+developing language and communication skills to encourage the sharing of thoughts and feelings;

 creating confident, eager, enthusiastic, independent, curious learners with a positive and problem-solving attitude to learning.

 With language children make their needs, thoughts, feelings and ideas known.
 They interact socially as they play together, manage their own behaviour and self-regulate their emotions and learn independently and collaboratively.
-By listening and talking to their friends and teachers, and learning through adventures and activities language builds and forms in pre-school.
+By listening and talking to their friends and teachers, and learning through adventures and activities, language builds and forms in pre-school.

 Maths is everywhere.
 In pre-school we don’t sit everyone down and drum times tables into them.
 This is a place for Maths to be learnt through fun shopping activities, stacking lots of blocks, understanding how many bricks are needed to balance a structure, playing with things that are light and heavy and more.